scipy-conference/scipy_proceedings/papers/brandon_butler/paper.rst

 Here we highlight the ability to use the :code:`Logger` class to create a Pandas back end for simulation data.
-It will store the scalar and string quantities in a single :code:`pandas.DataFrame` object while array-like objects are each stored in a separate :code:`DataFrame` object.
+It will store the scalar and string quantities in a single :code:`pandas.DataFrame` object while each array-like object is stored in a separate :code:`DataFrame` object.
 All :code:`DataFrame` objects are stored in a single dictionary.

 .. code-block:: python